How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Iso-Depth Scaling Laws

 \paragraph{Fitting protocol.} We follow~\citet{hoffmann2022training} and minimise the Huber loss~\citep{huber1964robust} ($\delta = 10^{-3}$) between predicted and empirical \emph{log} validation loss using L-BFGS~\citep{nocedal1980lbfgs}.
 Specifically, we parameterise the law in log-space ($a = \log A$, $b = \log B$, $e = \log E$) and minimise

 where $\mathrm{LSE}$ is log-sum-exp.
 The log-space objective treats relative errors uniformly across the wide dynamic range of $N$ and $D$.
 Because the objective is non-convex, we take the best of 500 random L-BFGS-B restarts (details in Appendix~\ref{app:fit-residuals}).

-\paragraph{Fitted parameters.} Table~\ref{tab:fit-params} reports the fitted parameters per architecture, all achieving $R^2 > 0.997$ (predicted-vs-actual scatter and residuals in Appendix~\ref{app:fit-residuals}).
-At matched compute, looped variants scale toward more tokens per unique parameter than the non-looped baseline: the Chinchilla-optimal data-scaling exponent $a_D = \beta / (\alpha + \beta)$ lands at $[0.61, 0.67]$ across $r \in \{2, 4, 8\}$ versus $0.52$ for $r{=}1$, with parameter exponents $\alpha$ similar across architectures (clustered in $0.19$--$0.25$).
+Table~\ref{tab:fit-params} reports the fitted parameters per architecture, all achieving $R^2 > 0.997$ (predicted-vs-actual scatter and residuals in Appendix~\ref{app:fit-residuals}).

-\paragraph{Compute-optimal allocation and gap.} Unlike the exponents, the compute-optimal loss frontier $L^*_r(C)$ is directly comparable across $r$.
+\paragraph{Compute-optimal allocation and gap.} The fitted exponents in Table~\ref{tab:fit-params} characterise each architecture's scaling behaviour in isolation but are not directly comparable across $r$.
+The unique parameter count $N$ has different semantics under parameter sharing (each parameter in the recurrent block contributes $r$ times for looped models), and iso-FLOPs sampling places each architecture in a different region of the $(N, D)$ plane, where $\alpha$ and $\beta$ are weakly identified~\citep{besiroglu2024chinchilla}.
+The compute-optimal loss frontier $L^*_r(C)$, by contrast, is directly comparable across $r$.
 We derive the optimal parameter and token allocation $N^*(C), D^*(C)$ by minimising $L(N, C / F(N))$ over $N$ at each budget, with $F(N)$ the architecture's empirical per-token FLOPs at $N$.
-The looped optima sit at wider models with fewer unique parameters than the non-looped baseline (Figure~\ref{fig:optimal-alloc}, left): the optimum compensates for parameter sharing by widening.
-The wider model in turn raises per-token FLOPs, which lowers the optimal training tokens (Figure~\ref{fig:optimal-alloc}, right).
+The results are shown in Figure~\ref{fig:optimal-alloc}.
+Looped optima favour wider models than the non-looped baseline, but their unique parameter count is still lower (left).
+The optimum compensates for parameter sharing by widening, which raises per-token FLOPs and therefore lowers the optimal training-token count at fixed compute (right).